Last Updated on

 - Teach your children.
 What better gift to the world than another generation that tries to be more eco-friendly?
 Involve the kids in spring cleaning.

-Do you have any ways to be more eco friendly when you clean that I’ve missed?
+Do you have any ways to be more eco-friendly when you clean that I’ve missed?
+Check out these tips to reduce plastic use.

 - Spring Cleaning Checklists – Free Printables by November Sunflower